PUBLICATIONS

 Kankesanthurai (KKS)

-In the early 70s, the KKS harbour was rejected as a suitable port by the Government of Sri Lanka (GoSL) following pressure from Buddhist monks and Sinhala extremists.
+by the Government of Sri Lanka (GoSL) following pressure from Buddhist monks and Sinhala extremists.
 This crucial port was capable of promoting free trade globally to and from the Tamil homeland, but was left undeveloped by the state.
-During its time as an electoral district, KKS witnessed a major turning point among Tamils.
+During its

 Subscribe